micvbang/drinks.haps.pw/drinks/_posts/2018-05-11-whiskey-sour.md

 - 1 part water
 - 2 parts egg white
 - 1-2 parts syrup
-- Ice
+- 6 ice cubes
 - 1 sugared cherry, e.g. maraschino cherry

 ## Procedure
-1. Mix all ingredients in cocktail shaker, including a few cubes of ice
+1. Mix all ingredients in cocktail shaker, including 3 ice cubes
 2. Shake well
-3. Pour drink in serving glass and add a few cubes of ice
+3. Pour drink in serving glass and add the rest of the ice cubes
-4. Add sugared cherry (and some of the syrup it is in)
+4. Add sugared cherry (and a bit of the syrup it is in)
+5. Enjoy